oracle-livelabs/multicloud/azure/adb-azure-provision/deploy-vm/deploy-vm.md

 ## Introduction

-This lab walks you through the steps to deploy a Virtual Machine (VM) using the Azure portal so that you can access Database actions for your provisioned Autonomous AI Database.
+This lab walks you through the steps to deploy a Virtual Machine (VM) using the Azure portal so that you can access Database actions for your newly created Autonomous AI Database.

 Estimated Time: 10 minutes